darrentriplett/ExData_Plotting1/README.md

 ## Introduction

+The script files plot1.R, plot2.R, plot3.R and plot4.R create the corresponding graphs in this folder.

+To create the graphs, download the dataset below and run the scripts to create the graphs.

+Please disregard the files in the figures folder.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning